exoplatform/exo-documentation/docs/eXo_Core.rst

 specific Principals/Credentials to the Subject to be propagated into the specific J2EE container implementation.
-The DefaultLoginModule is extended by overloading its commit() method with a dedicated logic, presently available for Tomcat, JBoss and JOnAS application servers.
+The DefaultLoginModule is extended by overloading its commit() method with a dedicated logic, presently available for Tomcat and JOnAS application servers.

 Furthermore, you can use the optional RolesExtractor which is responsible for mapping primary Subject's principals (userId and a set